rswhipple/java_mastermind/README.md

 1. Refactoring the two **Game Engine** classes was the most significant challenge.
 Initially, the **dynamic `CLIGameEngine`** extended the **basic `MMGameEngine`**.
 My plan was to use `MMGameEngine` as a base class to support future scaling and implementations.
 However, integrating the two game loops with the rest of the features proved more complex than anticipated.
 To resolve this, I adopted the **Factory design pattern**, which provided a cleaner, more modular approach to creating game engines.

 2. Getting comfortable with Java's ecosystem was another hurdle.
-As someone relatively new to Java, I had to familiarize myself with its libraries, conventions, and development tools while ensuring my code remained clean and maintainable.
+As someone relatively new to Java, I had to familiarize myself with its libraries, conventions, and development tools.

 ## Future Extensions
 - **Play against the computer**
 - **Finish Multiplayer Mode**
 - **Refine Feedback and Scoring**
 - **Refine Statistics**
-- **API version**
+- **API or Web App version**

 ## Folder Structure

 - **`mastermind/src/main/java/`**: Main application source code.
 - **`mastermind/src/main/resources/`**: Database file location.
+- **`mastermind/logs/`**: Logging output file location.
 - **`target/`**: Output directory for compiled classes and packaged JAR files.